JKBurrows/Project-1/README.md

 teams with less than 500 games were not considered.

-One thing that jumps out about these summaries is that average goals for and the average goals against are so similar.
-This suggests that regular season hockey games tend to be close and competitive.
-This is the case in every division.
-The competitiveness of the NHL is confirmed by the fairly small variation in point percentage.
+One thing that jumps out about these summaries is that average goals for and average goals against are so similar across divisions.
+This suggests that no one division is far and away better than the others.
+This is confirmed by the similarity in point percentage across divisions.

 ``` r
 # function that takes in division name and returns summary table